 In connection with the consummation of the Recapitalization Transaction, we entered into a registration rights agreement (the "RRA"), dated June 24, 2022, with ICM and certain holders of Registrable Securities (as defined in the RRA) (the "Holders") pursuant to which we shall, upon receipt of written notice (the "Shelf Request") from Holders of at least 15.0% of our outstanding common shares (the "Substantial Holders"), prepare and file (i) with the applicable Canadian Securities Regulators (as defined in the RRA), a Shelf Prospectus (as defined in the RRA) to facilitate a secondary offering of all of the Registrable Securities or (ii) with the Securities and Exchange Commission (the "SEC"), a registration statement on Form S-3 (the "S-3 Registration Statement") covering the resale of all Registrable Securities.
-In addition, pursuant to the RRA and subject to certain exceptions, the Substantial Holders may request (the "Demand Registration Request") that we file a Prospectus (as defined in the RRA) (other than a Shelf Prospectus) or a registration statement on any form that we are then eligible to use (the "Registration Statement") to facilitate a Distribution (as defined in the RRA) in Canada or the United States of all or any portion of the Registrable Securities (the "Demand Registration") held by the Holders requesting the Demand Registration.
-Moreover, pursuant to the RRA and subject to certain exceptions, if, at any time, we propose to make a Distribution for our own account, we shall notify the Holders of such Distribution (the "Piggyback Registration") and shall use reasonable commercial efforts to include in the Piggyback Registration such Registrable Securities requested by the Holders be included in such Piggyback Registration.
+In addition, pursuant to the RRA and subject to certain exceptions, the Substantial Holders may request (the "Demand Registration Request") that we file a Prospectus (as defined in the RRA) in Canada or the United States of all or any portion of the Registrable Securities (the "Demand Registration") held by the Holders requesting the Demand Registration.
+Moreover, pursuant to the RRA and subject to certain exceptions, if, at any time, we propose to make a Distribution for our own account, we shall notify the Holders of such Distribution (the "Piggyback Registration") ad shall use reasonable commercial efforts to include in the Piggyback Registration such Registration.